Battle of Baugé: Aftermath

 However, the Scots allowed the remnant of the English army, led by Salisbury, to escape and so missed an opportunity to remove the English from France.
 Nevertheless, the battle did secure the reputation of the Scottish army in France.
-On hearing of the Scottish victory, Pope Martin V passed comment by reiterating a common medieval saying, that "Verily, the Scots are well-known as an antidote to the English."
+On hearing of the Scottish victory, Pope Martin V passed comment by reiterating a common medieval saying, that "Verily the Scots are the antidote of the English."

 The Dauphin was able to exploit the victory at Baugé by announcing his intention to invade English-held Normandy.
 He made Archibald Douglas, Earl of Wigtown, the Count of Longueville and Lord of Dun-le-Roi.
 Sir John Stewart of Darnley received the lands of Aubigny-sur-Nere and Concressault, whilst the Earl of Buchan was made Constable of France.
 In 1422 the Dauphin created the "hundred men-at-arms of the King's bodyguard", known as the "Hundred Lances of France", to supplement the 24 archers of the Garde Ecossaise.
 The Hundred Lances eventually became the company known as the Gendarmerie of France, who distinguished themselves at Fontenoy in 1745.
 John Carmichael was elected bishop of Orléans in 1426, and was one of the 6 bishops to attend the coronation of the Dauphin as Charles VII in 1429 at Rheims.
 Hugh Kennedy of Ardstinchar, Joan of Arc’s Scottish Captain and known to the French as Canede, was granted the right to quarter his coat of arms with the fleur-de-lis of France.

 Meanwhile, Henry V had been busy in England with his wife Catherine of Valois.
 Catherine had been crowned at Westminster in late February.
 Soon after the queen's coronation, Henry and Catherine had set out on separate tours of England.
 It was while Henry was in the north of England he was informed of the disaster at Baugé and the death of his brother.
 He is said, by contemporaries, to have borne the news manfully.
 Henry returned to France with an army of 4000–5000 men.
 He arrived in Calais on 10 June, before going on to Paris (which was occupied by the England-friendly Burgundian forces under Philip the Good); he then visited Chartres and Gâtinais before returning to Paris.
 Several key southern towns were still loyal to the Dauphinist forces, leading Henry to decide to remove them as a factor for good.
 After taking the first town, he moved to lay siege to the strongly fortified Dauphin-held town of Meaux.
 It turned out to be more difficult to overcome than first thought.
 The siege began about 6 October, and the town held for seven months before finally falling on 11 May 1422.
 Whilst on his campaign in France, Henry fell ill and soon died (probably of dysentery) on 31 August 1422.